-When any servicing or repair of the engine cooling system is performed the procedure must be performed with the engine on level ground.
-This will allow you to accurately check the coolant level.
-This will also help in avoiding the risk of introducing an air lock into the coolant system.
+When any servicing or repair of the engine cooling system is performed, the procedure must be performed with the engine on level ground.
+Level ground will allow you to check accurately the coolant level.
+This checking will also help in avoiding the risk of introducing an air lock into the coolant system.